Craft Guild of Chefs

 The Craft Guild of Chefs is the main professional association for chefs in the UK.

+History

 Established in 1885 under its former name of the Cookery and Food Association, it is sited near Kew Gardens station in the London Borough of Richmond upon Thames.
 It holds the annual National Chef of the Year awards.

 Graduate Awards

 Craft Guild of Chefs host its Graduate Awards at the University College Birmingham.